-DriveLock Hard Drive Protection for the Armada 7800
+DriveLock Hard Drive Protection on Armada Portables

 DriveLock is a security feature that offers customers advanced protection against unauthorized access to valuable data on their internal notebook hard drives.
 The feature has been designed to meet expressed needs from customers who cannot afford to have their sensitive hard drive data fall into the wrong hands.